alces-software/flight-appliance-docs/docs/source/graphicaldesktop/graphicaldesktop.rst

 Graphical desktop access to your login node
 ###########################################

 Your Alces Flight Compute login node can also run graphical desktop sessions to support users who want to run interactive applications across the cluster.
-The system can support a number of different sessions simultaneously, and allow multiple remote participants to connect to the same session to support training and collaboration activities.
+The system can support a number of different sessions simultaneously, and allow multiple remote participants to connect to the same session to support training and collaborative activities.

 Launching a desktop session
 ===========================

 All Flight Compute clusters come pre-installed with a Gnome desktop environment which users can start from the command-line as required.
 Users can launch a new session by using the ``alces session start gnome`` command.
-After launching the desktop, a message will be printed with connection detail to access the new session:
+After launching the desktop, a message will be printed with connection details to access the new session:

 .. code:: bash